 Fees Under Synovus Securities

 For investment management services at Synovus Securities, clients will pay a fee that's based on a percentage of their assets under management (AUM).
 A portion of this fee will go to Synovus, with the rest being divided between the client's sub-advisor and Envestnet, a third-party firm that provides Synovus with a number of services.
-The total rate clients will pay ranges from less than 1% to around 2.50%, though these charges vary considerably depending on your investment program, sub-advisor and other factors.
+The total rate clients will pay ranges from 1.10% to around 1.40%, though these charges vary considerably depending on your investment program, sub-advisor and other factors.

 Financial planning clients of Synovus will be subject to a fixed or hourly fee.
 Fixed fees begin at around $1,500, while hourly fees can fall somewhere between $150 and $300 per hour.
 The difficulty of the services you need will dictate where you fall within these ranges.